AI Research Tools in 2026: When 'Real-Time' Data Isn't Actually Real

 "AI can summarize what's written, but only humans can verify what's true."

-As we build increasingly sophisticated AI agents (like OpenClaw, which just hit 250k GitHub stars!), we need to hold our research tools to the same standard we hold our code: test it, verify it, and never deploy unverified assumptions to production.
+As we build increasingly sophisticated AI agents (OpenClaw just hit 250k GitHub stars!), we need to hold our research tools to the same standard we hold our code: test it, verify it, and never deploy unverified assumptions to production.

 Call to Action